-Explore the lushly landscaped botanical gardens and interact with more than 300 rescued, rehabilitated and non-releasable birds and reptiles in historic Downtown Bonita Springs, Florida.
+Explore the three-acre botanical gardens and interact with more than 300 rescued, rehabilitated and non-releasable birds and reptiles in historic Downtown Bonita Springs, Florida.

 You’ll find African mahogany trees, kapok trees, giant staghorn ferns, gorgeous Shaving Brush flowers, orchids, bromeliads, and fruit trees that all flourish in South Florida’s warm wet climate.